Concepts

 Guardians |

 Components that monitor, protect and evaluate the system against its goals and constraints.
-You will soon be able to implements guardians in Akka with an Agent evaluation workbench. |
+You evaluate agents in Akka with the agent evaluation capabilities. |

 Adaptation |